David is a freelance writer who primarily writes about video games and fitness topics. He is currently working on a Dark Epic Fantasy novel.

 The Outer Worlds has four difficulties.
 The most difficult one is called Supernova.
 You must eat, sleep, and drink to survive.
 Enemies are much stronger and deal more damage.
 You can only fast travel, sleep, and manually save within your ship.

 Luckily, there is a way to kinda exploit the game.
-When you fast travel to your ship, the game auto saves.
+When you fast travel to your ship, the game autosaves.
 If you're about to attack a group of enemies or simply need to save, then just fast travel to your ship.
 If you die after, load your game.
 Supernova difficulty will still be challenging, but consistently fast traveling to your ship makes the game a bit easier to handle.

 Companions can actually die permanently on Supernova difficulty if their health bar drains the whole way.
 To increase their chances of survival, set their behavior to ranged and defensive.
-Make sure to level up their stats that increases health and damage too.
+Make sure to level up their stats that increase health and damage too.